-How to bond with your newborn
+How to bond with newborns

-When bonding and attachment aren’t easy
+When bonding and attachment take time

 - Take time to enjoy being with your baby.
-Caring for a new baby can be busy, but it’s good to spend time just being together.
+Caring for a newborn baby can be busy, but it’s good to spend time just being together.
 For example, try cuddling and singing or reading aloud.

-You’re the most important part of your baby’s life.
+You’re the most important part of your newborn baby’s life.
 If you’re worried about your relationship with your baby, ask for help.
 Getting help when your baby is young can make a big difference to both of you.
 If you need it, get support.
-If you’re physically and mentally well, you’ll be better able to provide the love and comfort your baby needs.
+If you’re physically and emotionally well, you’ll be better able to provide the love and comfort your baby needs.

 Bonding with more than one carer